-2. In Senior Men's Bodybuilding, each National Federation may enter:

-a.
-An A-team of up to a maximum of seven competitors, with a maximum of two competitors allowed to compete in any one category.

-b.
-A B-team of up to a maximum of seven competitors, with a maximum of two competitors allowed to compete in any one category.

-3. World Juniors and Masters Bodybuilding and Fitness Championships: For four days (three nights) according to the following scale:

-- a.
+- 2. In Senior Men's Classic Bodybuilding, each National Federation may enter: - a.
+An A-team of up to a maximum of five competitors, with a maximum of two competitors allowed to compete in any one category. - b.
+A B-team of up to a maximum of five competitors, with a maximum of two competitors allowed to compete in any one category. - 3.
+In Senior Men's Games Classic Bodybuilding, each National Federation may enter: - a.
+An A-team of up to a maximum of two competitors, with a maximum of two competitors allowed to compete in any one category. - b.
+A B-team of up to a maximum of two competitors, with a maximum of two competitors allowed to compete in any one category. - 4.
+World Juniors and Masters Bodybuilding and Fitness Championships: For four days (three nights) according to the following scale: - a.
 Three or more competitors Two delegates - b.
-One or two competitors One delegate

-Note 1: The maximum allowable number of A-team competitors per National Federation may not exceed the number of categories open at these Championships, with a maximum of two competitors allowed to compete in any one category.
+One or two competitors One delegate - Note 1: The maximum allowable number of A-team competitors per National Federation may not exceed the number of categories open at these Championships, with a maximum of two competitors allowed to compete in any one category.

 Note 2: A maximum allowable number of A-team competitors per National Federation in any one discipline may not exceed the number of categories in that discipline.
-Note 3: A maximum of thirty six competitors in A-team (two female junior fitness, one male junior fitness, one female junior bodyfitness, three female junior bikini fitness, two male junior bodybuilders, one male junior classic bodybuilder, three male junior physique, twelve male master bodybuilders, three male master classic bodybuilders, three male master physique, two female master bodyfitness, two female master bikini fitness, one female physique) will be accepted per National Federation with a maximum of two competitors allowed to compete in any one category.

-Note 4: Each National Federation may enter a B-team.
+Note 3: A maximum of thirty six competitors in A-team (two female junior fitness, one male junior fitness, one female junior bodyfitness, three female junior bikini fitness, two male junior bodybuilders, one male junior classic bodybuilder, three male junior physique, twelve male master bodybuilders, three male master classic bodybuilders, three male master bodyfitness, two female master bikini fitness, one female master physique) will be accepted per National Federation with a maximum of two competitors allowed to compete in any one category. - Note 4: Each National Federation may enter a B-team.
 The maximum allowable number of competitors in the B-team shall not exceed those in the A-team, except for the masters categories, where the number of B-team competitors is unlimited.
-Detailed information regarding the A-Team and B-Team competitors is available in Section 1: General Rules, Article 9.3.

-Note 5: Delegates without athletes will have to pay for the Full Package Special Rate.
-Note 6: Upon agreement between the IFBB and the Organizer, additional categories may be opened for competition.

-- 4. In Junior Men's Bodybuilding (age 16-23 years), each National Federation may enter: - a.
-An A-team of up to a maximum of two competitors. - b.
-A B-team of up to a maximum of two competitors.

-5. In Master Men's Bodybuilding (age over 40 years), each National Federation may enter an A-team of up to a maximum of twelve competitors.
+Detailed information regarding the A-Team and B-Team competitors is available in Section 1: General Rules, Article 9.3. - Note 5: Delegates without athletes will have to pay for the Full Package Special Rate. - Note 6: Upon agreement between the IFBB and the Organizer, additional categories may be opened for competition. - 5.
+In Junior Men's Classic Bodybuilding (age 16-23 years), each National Federation may enter: - a.
+An A-team of up to a maximum of one competitor. - b.
+A B-team of up to a maximum of one competitor. - 6.
+In Master Men's Classic Bodybuilding (age over 40 years), each National Federation may enter an A-team of up to a maximum of three competitors, with a maximum of two competitors allowed to compete in any one category.
 The number of B-team competitors is unlimited.